Joe Biden classified documents incident: FBI search of Biden's Wilmington home

 On January 20 the FBI conducted a 13-hour search of the entire premises of Biden's Wilmington home.
 The next day his personal attorney Bob Bauer revealed the search, saying that the agents had examined "personally handwritten notes, files, papers, binders, memorabilia, to-do lists, schedules, and reminders going back decades".
 They identified and removed six documents containing classified markings from Biden's home office, some from his time in the Senate and some from his vice presidency.
 They also took possession of some of his notes.
-Biden and his wife were at their Rehoboth Beach, Delaware home at the time.
+Biden and his wife were at their home in Rehoboth Beach, Delaware, at the time.
 CNN reported the search was conducted with the consent of Biden's attorneys, so a subpoena or search warrant was not required.

 Other searches

 On February 1 the FBI searched Biden's home in Rehoboth Beach.
 According to Biden's attorney, the FBI found no classified documents, but took papers and notes from his time as vice president.

-On February 16 it was reported that the FBI had carried out a search at the University of Delaware, where most of Biden's papers and documents are housed.
-The search did not initially turn up any classified information, but the material is still being reviewed, according to someone familiar with the matter.
+On February 16, it was reported that the FBI had carried out a search at the University of Delaware, which kept over 1,800 boxes of documents donated by Biden.
+The search did not initially turn up any classified information, but the material is still being reviewed, reported The Washington Post citing an unnamed source.
+By June 2023, FBI "agents found documents with potential classification markings, dating from 1977 to 1991, during Mr. Biden's service in the Senate" from the material stored in the University of Delaware, stated special counsel Robert Hur's report in February 2024.